-To help make sure that military families make the most of these opportunities, we are pleased to present an updated third edition of Kiplinger's Financial Field Manual, our popular personal finance guide for the men and women who serve our nation.
+To help make sure that military families make the most of these opportunities, we are pleased to present the third edition of Kiplinger's Financial Field Manual, our popular personal finance guide for the men and women who serve our nation.
 In addition to comprehensive information and advice on critical issues, this edition explores valuable new benefits.
-For example, the military retirement system changed significantly in 2018 for many servicemembers, and this guide shows you how to make the most of the new rules.
+The military retirement system will change significantly in 2018, and many servicemembers will have to choose whether to remain in the current system or opt for the new program.

-In these pages, you will find practical, easy-tounderstand information to help you make decisions about the new retirement plan, make the most of other new savings opportunities, prepare financially for deployment, take advantage of special benefits and tax breaks, protect yourself from scams that target servicemembers, and get ready for a smooth transition to civilian life when you leave the military.
+In these pages, you will find practical, easy-to-understand information to help you make decisions about the new retirement plan, make the most of other new savings opportunities, prepare financially for deployment, take advantage of special benefits and tax breaks, protect yourself from scams that target service-members, and get ready for a smooth transition to civilian life when you leave the military.